joshmarinacci/filament-gui/tutorial.md

 * Periodic table of elements
 * Letters of the English Alphabet
 * Planets of the solar system
-* countries of the world.
+* Countries of the world.

 When you load a dataset with